teohxuen/website/content/report/final_report.md

 The BQ40Z50 supports communication of target charging voltage and  current via SMBus.
 This opens the opportunity to develop a custom charger that interfaces directly with the battery pack, enabling smart charge regulation.
 The BTB can be integrated with the custom charger to report the charging status.

 One usability issue identified relates to connector reuse.
-To minimise modifications to the existing battery hull, identical connectors were used for both battery balance lines and microcontroller programming pins.
+To minimise modifications to the existing battery hull, identical connectors were used for both battery balance lines and the microcontroller programming pins.
 This design choice introduces the risk of incorrect connections during assembly, which could damage the microcontroller.
 While backward compatibility was prioritised, minor modifications should still be made when necessary to prevent user error and enhance system robustness.

 If no major issues are discovered during pool testing, the PMB will be deployed at RoboSub 2025 and RoboSub 2026 across the AUVs fielded by BBAS.
 Furthermore, with BBAS releasing our PCB schematics online, the PMB can serve as a reference to other AUV teams working on battery management systems.
 Notably, no internet-connected charging system were observed at RoboSub 2023.
 By demonstrating this feature at RoboSub 2025, BBAS can inspire other teams to implement remote monitoring for their systems.